jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 what valid programs look like.

 [^transparent]: `#:transparent` also has a Rosette-specific meaning: structures with this annotation will be merged together when possible, while those without will be treated as mutable structures that cannot be merged.
+This is often important for performance reasons.

 [synthpost]: synthesis-for-architects.html